nghinguyengremsy/flutter_overlay_manager/README.md

-A flutter package for managing overlays.
-It separate your main UI and the overlays.
+A Flutter package for managing overlays.
+It separates your main UI and the overlays by moving the main UI, including navigation, to another layer.
+We can add any other layers without affecting the main UI.

 It also solves some problems encountered when using Navigator.
 Using `showDialog<T>` in Flutter introduces several challenges:

 1. Route Management and Lifecycle Events: